 Conflict tracing.
-The first of these issues is the tracing of small arms and light weapons in conflict and post-conflict situations ('conflict tracing'), an application of the ITI that, while embedded in the instrument itself, was not given much attention before the Second Review Conference.35 The tracing of weapons in countries suffering or emerging from armed conflict can serve to detect violations of applicable arms embargoes, spot attempts to rearm, and expose weaknesses in stockpile management (the diversion of weapons from government or peacekeeping force stockpiles).36 mentation of [DDR] programmes and other relevant national programmes'.
-Paragraph 27f, meanwhile, encourages the provision of support for tracing to governments that host UN peacekeeping missions.
-Building on general language contained in the outcome of the Second Review Conference,37 UN member states are, in effect, starting to work out some of the practical modalities for the tracing of small arms in conflict and post-conflict situations.
-In conjunction with related efforts by the UN Security Council, 38 conflict tracing is now taking a more tangible form at the UN.
+The first of these issues is the tracing of small arms and light weapons in conflict and postconflict situations ('conflict tracing'), an application of the ITI that, while embedded in the instrument itself, was not given much attention before the Second Review Conference.36 The tracing of weapons in countries suffering or emerging from armed conflict can serve to detect violations of applicable arms embargoes, spot attempts to rearm, and expose weaknesses in stockpile management (the diversion of weapons from government or peacekeeping force stockpiles).37

 Paragraph 21 of the BMS5 text highlights, in a general way, the utility of exchanging tracing information relating to conflict and post-conflict situations, as well as crime, while paragraph 27g calls for 'the enhanced exchange' of tracing information 'between relevant United Nations entities'.
-Both paragraphs cite the potential application of conflict tracing to 'the planning and imple-
+Both paragraphs cite the potential application of conflict tracing to 'the planning and implementation of [DDR] programmes and other relevant national programmes'.
+Paragraph 27f, meanwhile, encourages the provision of support for tracing to governments that host UN peacekeeping missions.
+Building on general language contained in the outcome of the Second Review Conference,38 UN member states are, in effect, starting to work out some of the practical modalities for the tracing of small arms in conflict and post-conflict situations.
+In conjunction with related efforts by the UN Security Council,39 conflict tracing is now taking a more tangible form at the UN.